-It is founded on the principle that a dysfunction or disease is often to do with an imbalance in the body's energy system, and by tapping certain meridians (pressure points) you are redressing that imbalance.
+It is founded on the principle that dysfunction or disease are often to do with an imbalance in the body's energy system, and by tapping certain meridians (pressure points) you are redressing that imbalance.

 Gary Craig who was a trainee of Dr Callaghan then adapted it into an easily administered method for clients to use.
 In the time since it was initially conceived research has shown that it is an effective treatment for depression, anxiety, phobias and trauma.
 It can also be used to help physical health issues such as joint pain, chronic fatigue and toothache.

 The initial discovery of using tapping for therapy to overcome a problem occurred when Dr Callaghan was working with a client who had a phobia of water.
 He had tried various techniques but after performing a muscle test registered that there was an imbalance in her stomach meridian and, acting on a whim, asked the client to begin to tap under her eye.
 The client then reported that the anxiety that she normally experiences in her stomach when thinking of water was gone.